osaxma/dfs/ANALYSIS_SERVER_NOTES.md

 }
 ```

-Now one can do a simple check between the packages from `ImportVisitor.imports` and those from from `pubspec.yaml` to see what's used and what's not.
+Now a simple check between the packages from `ImportVisitor.imports` and those from from `pubspec.yaml` to see what's used and what's not.

 This is already implemented here:
 - [find_unused_packages](https://github.com/osaxma/dfs/blob/main/lib/srcfind_unused_packages/find_unused_packages.dart)